SatyaCts/ant-sample/README.md

-# Sample Ant-based Java project to satya's demo test
+# Sample Ant-based Java project to Dipu's demo test

 This is an example of Java project with Ant build file.